 Posted By: HGG Advances

-Each month, the editors of Human Genetics and Genomics Advances interview an early-career researcher who has published work in the Journal.
-This month we check in with Tommer Schwarz (@TommerSchwarz) to discuss his paper “Powerful eQTL mapping through low-coverage RNA sequencing”.
+Each month, the editors of Human Genetics and Genomics Advances interview an early-career researcher who has published work in the journal.
+This month they talked to Lerato Majara about her paper “Low and differential polygenic score generalizability among African populations due largely to genetic diversity”.

 HGGA: What motivated you to start working on this project?